UoB-COMSM0110/2024-group-13/READMEReport.md

 *Class diagram illustrating top three classes.*

-Ths `Item`s class is vital in initiating all objects drawn onto the page.
-They react to user events and implement game logic, for example the Pac-man character moving on the screen.
+Ths `Item`s class is vital in instantiating all objects drawn onto the page.
+They react to user events and implement game logic, for example the Pac-Man character moving on the screen.
 The game logic is represented by the updates of items and the interactions between items.
-The top-level classes are in fact just a framework that deals with these updates and interactions.
+The top-level classes are in fact just a framework that deal with these updates and interactions.

-Items are extend from either:
+All individual items extend from either:

 *LocalItem Class* - Implements items which are only needed on the local computer.
 For example the classes 'Button' and 'InputBox'.

 *SychronizedItem Class* - Implements items which are synchronised to both client and server computers during game play.
 Some classes include 'Pacman', 'Wall', 'Coin' and 'PowerUp'.

 <img src="./RequirementDesignDoc/ItemClassesDiagram.png"
 alt="Item Classes" width="70%">

-*Class diagram illustrating Item inheritance*
+*Class diagram illustrating Item inheritance.*

 ## Implementation